sourcegraph/handbook/content/company-info-and-process/communication/conflicts.md

 # Conflict resolution

-> NOTE: This page relates to interpersonal conflict related to work disagreements.
+> [!NOTE] This page relates to interpersonal conflict related to work disagreements.
 Anyone who feels harassed, discriminated against, or has a question or concern about a violation of our [code of conduct](code_of_conduct.md) should report the incident following the [raising concerns](code_of_conduct.md#raising-concerns) section of our code of conduct.

 _I disagree with the decision to…_